carehart/awesome-cf-compose/README.md

 Time will tell how to best organize when contributors may offer examples combining several integrations in one compose file.

-### Some examples will presume dependencies and so not be self-contained
+### Some examples will presume dependencies and so will not be self-contained
 While many integrations will be shown using resources ALSO found in the compose file (making it self-contained), as is the normal expectation for compose files, some examples will be setup presuming instead to integrate with some resource existing OUTSIDE of the compose file, such as a mysql server defined on or in the network of the host.

 Such examples are necesary to meet real-world requirements as folks explore CF Docker images and integrations.
 Obviously, such examples will have dependencies which, if not existing, will cause the compose file to fail.